-1 Like most large linear projects, transmission line ROWs can be sited to minimize impacts 2 to sensitive habitats, such as playa lakes.
-Also, because the permanent physical footprint 3 of a transmission project consists of power pole structures and aerial cables, power poles 4 can further be micro-sited to avoid impacts to specific sensitive resources.
-This is true also 5 of electrical substations.
-While avoidance of environmental impacts comes at an economic 6 cost, careful siting can significantly reduce the already modest impacts caused by 7 transmission projects.
-8 Q. PLEASE DESCRIBE IN BRIEF TERMS HOW TRANSMISSION LINES CAN AFFECT AVIAN 9 SPECIES?
-10 A. Birds can be impacted by collision with or electrocution from powerlines.
-Electrocution 11 risk can be managed in a variety of ways and it is an increasingly common practice to 12 utilize the Avian Powerline Interaction Committee ("APLIC") electrocution guidelines to 13 implement measures to reduce this risk.
-However, the 345-kV systems that will be used in 14 connection with the Corona Wind Projects are large enough to remove the risk of 15 electrocution.
-16 Risk of collision exists for both distribution and transmission lines.
+Like most large linear projects, transmission line ROWs can be sited to minimize impacts to sensitive habitats, such as playa lakes.
+Also, because the permanent physical footprint of a transmission project consists of power pole structures and aerial cables, power poles can further be micro-sited to avoid impacts to specific sensitive resources.
+This is true also of electrical substations.
+While avoidance of environmental impacts comes at an economic cost, careful siting can significantly reduce the already modest impacts caused by transmission projects.

+8 Q. PLEASE DESCRIBE IN BRIEF TERMS HOW TRANSMISSION LINES CAN 9 AFFECT AVIAN SPECIES?

+10 A. I have discussed some of the potential issues relating to avian habitat.
+Birds can also be 11 impacted by collision with or electrocution from powerlines.
+Electrocution risk can be 12 managed in a variety of ways, and it is an increasingly common practice to utilize the Avian Powerline Interaction Committee ("APLIC") electrocution guidelines to implement 13 14 measures to reduce this risk.
+However, the 345-kV systems that will be used in connection with the Corona Wind North Project are large enough to remove the risk of electrocution.
+15 16 Risk of collision exists for both distribution and transmission lines.
 The majority of birds 17 colliding with transmission lines are small passerine species with high fecundity rates and 18 short lifespans that are more resilient to mortality at the population level.
 Risk factors are 19 detailed in the APLIC collision guidelines, including proximity to agricultural fields, water 20 resources, and parks.
 See Exhibit ACC-1 for the 2012 APLIC collision guideline, Reducing 21 Avian Collisions with Power Lines.